 FAQs - (Frequently Asked Questions)

-How do I know if my child is eligible for transportation with Bay Haven Charter Academy?
+How do I know if my child is eligible for transportation with Bay Haven Charter Academy, Inc.?

-A student enrolled and attending one of Bay Haven’s 5 charter schools is eligible for BHCA transportation with respect to the charter organization’s contract with Bay District Schools and Florida Statute 1002.33.
-A student’s residence as identified in FOCUS determines their residency.
-The requesting legal parent shall fill out a transportation request and submit it to the appropriate Transportation Site Coordinator (TSC) at the school where their child attends.
-The TSC shall enter the FOCUS address in Google Maps and determine the total distance from the school of attendance.
-If the student resides between 2 and 10 miles of the school, according to our calculations, then they will be eligible for transportation.
+A student enrolled and attending one of Bay Haven’s 5 charter schools may be eligible for BHCA transportation with respect to the charter organization’s contract with Bay District Schools and Florida Statute 1002.33.
+A student’s residence as identified in FOCUS determines their eligibility.
+The requesting legal parent shall complete and submit the online transportation request through their Smartchoice account.
+The Transportation staff shall enter the FOCUS address in Google Maps and determine the total distance from the school of attendance.
+If the student resides between 2 and 10 miles of the school, according to our calculations, and the residence is not north of the Bailey Bridge or west of the Hathaway Bridge, then they will be eligible for transportation.
 Please note that if you have more than one child, and they attend separate schools, one may qualify and the other may not.
 We are not allowed to go outside our contract and make exceptions.
-We hope all who desire to use the transportation system are eligible, and we have space available.
+We hope all who desire to use the transportation system are eligible; however, we have a limited bus fleet and your child may be on a waiting list for transportation.

 What is a qualified adult?